South Africa's Eskom could need 20 years to meet new emissions rules

-State-owned Eskom, mired in financial crisis and struggling to meet demand, is the top polluter in Africa’s most industrialised economy.
+State-owned Eskom, mired in financial crisis and struggling to meet demand, is the top polluter in Africa’s most industrialized economy.

 That has angered environmental activists, who blame Eskom and other big polluters such as Sasol for causing respiratory diseases.